mbossenbroek/simple-time/README.md

 (add-months (datetime 2014 1 31) 1) -> (datetime 2014 1 28)
 ```

-There are also `add-days`, `add-hours`, `add-minutes`, `add-seconds`, and `add-milliseconds` for consistency.
+There's also `add-days`, `add-hours`, `add-minutes`, `add-seconds`, and `add-milliseconds` for consistency.

 ### Comparisons

-Compare `datetime`s and `timespan`s just like you would numbers.
+Compare datetimes and timespans just like you would numbers.
 Mixing & matching won't work - they all need to be the same type.

 ``` clj
 (= (datetime 2014 1 1) (datetime 2014 1 1))